Introduction

 Pro and Pro2 Controllers

 - The Controller IP always follows the 172.20.23.x format, with x being any multiple of 5 between 100 and 250.
-The Netmask that we use in conjunction with this IP scheme is 255.255.252.0
+The Netmask used in conjunction with this IP scheme is 255.255.252.0

-- In the case of a Pro or Pro2 controller, the Reader IPs are based on the Controller IP.
+If two controllers have the same IP address, and they are networked together, it will create a conflict, and neither device will be able to communicate on any network until they are disconnected or the redundancy is resolved by switching the IP information of one controller or the other. - In the case of a Pro or Pro2 controller, the Reader IPs are based on the Controller IP.
 For example, if your controller IP is 172.20.23.130, then Reader 1 will have the IP 172.20.23.131.
 If the controller is a Pro2 or Pro 800, the second Reader would have IP 172.20.23.132, as in this example from BoxScore 3.

-You should never have to set or alter the Reader IPs.
 If a Reader fails to report an IP address or the IP displayed is incorrect, make sure the reader is powered on.
 If it is powered on, reboot your controller.
 If they still don’t report an IP, check your Controller IP.
 If the Controller IP checks out, please contact the ChronoTrack Support Team.

 Adapters

-Also note that adapter IP changes should not be attempted in BoxScore 1.26 without ChronoTrack Support assistance.
+LAN adapter IP changes should not be attempted in BoxScore 1.26 without ChronoTrack Support assistance.

 LAN